-In addition to the partnership between the city and the El Paso Community Foundation, the museum is also partnering with other local groups to enhance the exhibits.
+In addition to the partnership between the city and the El Paso Community Foundation, the museum has also partnered with other local groups to enhance the exhibits.

 The museum is working with El Paso Water for the Flow exhibit, and with FabLab for the Challenge It exhibit, officials said.

-Stephanie Otero, vice president of operations at the El Paso Community Foundation and interim executive director of the El Paso Children’s Museum, said they are also working with the Ysleta Del Sur Pueblo and with the University of Texas at El Paso on the exhibits.
+Stephanie Otero, vice president of operations at the El Paso Community Foundation and interim executive director of the El Paso Children’s Museum, said they are also working with the Ysleta Del Sur Pueblo and with the University of Texas at El Paso.

-UTEP is doing audience research development, and their early child development department is adding input about how to make each exhibit accessible for small children, Otero said.
+UTEP is doing audience research development, and their early child development department is providing input on how to make each exhibit accessible for small children, Otero said.

 “UTEP was very helpful in looking at those pieces and giving insights into science,” Otero said.

-Phillips said museum officials have also been doing outreach to the region’s school districts and is doing a call for artists to collaborate on the projects.
+Phillips said museum officials have also been doing outreach to the region’s school districts and is putting out a call for artists to collaborate on the projects.